-When I first began reading about long-distance hiking, I filled my head with tales of the Appalachian Trail (AT).
+When I first read about long-distance hiking, I filled my head with tales of the Appalachian Trail (AT).
 One of the aspects of thru-hiking the AT that really caught my fancy was the tradition of trail names.
 A trail name is a nickname hikers use instead of their real one.
-You can choose one yourself, but if you don’t choose one quickly enough, one can be bestowed upon you.
-For better or for worse.
+You can choose one yourself.
+However, if you don’t choose one quickly enough, one can be bestowed upon you – for better or for worse.

 Did hikers use trail names on the Ice Age Trail?
-Or was it too new, too “still-in-development” to warrant this?
+Or was the trail too new, too “still-in-development” to warrant this?
 I didn’t know, but I quickly decided that if I ever thru-hiked the IAT, I was going to give myself a trail name.
 A really cool one.

 Well, here I am 1.5 days out, and I haven’t had a minute to think of a trail name.
 Another problem?
 I’m not gifted with easily dreaming up catchy names Just ask the members of the former Sun Prairie Surprise, a relay team I led.
 And, yes, named.
-(In my defense, I was put on the spot and had to give a name within 60 seconds.)
+(In my defense, I had 60 seconds to think up a name.)

 To make matters more urgent, a few seconds ago I got an email from IAT helper extraordinaire, Sharon Dziengel.
 Sharon told me there are a handful of other thru-hikers out there right now, all hiking east to west, who I will meet as I head west to east.
 There’s a Mother Goose, a Papa Bear and a Hiking Dude.
 Also a Joseph, a Pat and a Kehly.

 I want to be with the former group come Saturday morning.
 Because I don’t want to be “Melanie” for the next month.
 So if any of you want to suggest a cool trail name, I’ll give it my full consideration.
 But I get the final say.